Human hand touching the top of growing wheatgrass blades

 Why Are People Drinking Juiced Grass?

 People drinking juice from grass sounds a little weird – but that’s exactly what they are doing.
 The newly sprouted blades are juiced and consumed, or juiced, dehydrated, and powderized for later enjoyment.
-People are drinking the nectar from these tiny immature blades of wheatgrass for its many touted health benefits that include but are not limited to; its rich nutrient and antioxidant profile, anticancer and anti-inflammatory properties and gastrointestinal aid.
+People are drinking the nectar from these tiny immature blades of wheatgrass for its rich nutrient and antioxidant profile and as a convenient natural multivitamin to support overall wellness.

 • Great source of chlorophyll, enzymes, and amino acids, as well as dietary minerals and vitamins like iron, magnesium, calcium, vitamin A, vitamin C, vitamin E, and vitamin B12.

-• Packed with brain-healthy omega-3 and omega-6 fatty acids.
+• A source of omega-3 and omega-6 fatty acids.

 • The nutrient content of wheatgrass juice is roughly equivalent to that of dark leafy vegetables.